nathanielsimard/overview-navigation/README.md

 ## Usage

-In the overview, the user can press `space` and letters are going to pop in the corner of every window.
-To focus a particular window, you have to press its letters one after the other.
+In the overview, you can press SPACE and letters are going to pop in the corner of every window.
+The search will be disabled and the user will be able to focus or close windows.

+When the activation is done, to focus a particular window, you have to press its letters one after the other.

-It is also possible to close a window by keeping `shift` pressed while selecting a window.
+It is also possible to close a window in the same way, but while keeping SHIFT pressed.

 ### Example with few open windows